Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Tips and Advice

-Below is some additional information, as well as tips and suggestions to help you make the most out of your whale watching experience.
+Below is some additional information, as well as tips and suggestions to help you make the most of your whale watching experience.
+The first set of tips includes things to keep in mind prior to your trip.

 TIP #1: If you’re only in town for a limited amount of time, go whale watching early on in your stay.
 That way, if you don’t see a whale and your tour operator offers a “go-again-guarantee,” you’ll still have time to go again.